Void2D/discord-music-bot-1/README.md

 }
 ```

-# Features
+# 💫 Features
-- Easy to use
+* ✅ Easy to use
-- Open Source
+* ✅ Open Source

-# Inportant
+* ✅ No need to setup anything
-> This project is not fully completed yet.
-If you wana support this project you can join discord server [Click here](https://discord.gg/25js8gwYNX)
+* ✅ Multiple guild support